jboss-developer/jboss-eap-quickstarts/inter-app/README.md

 This quickstart consists of multiple projects, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

 * Deploy the shared project first.
 To deploy the shared project, right-click on the `jboss-inter-app-shared` project and choose `Run As` --> `Run on Server`.
-* To deploy the appA WAR, right-click on the `jboss-inter-app-A` project and choose `Run As` --> `Run on Server`.
+* To deploy the appA WAR, right-click on the `jboss-inter-app-appA` project and choose `Run As` --> `Run on Server`.
 A browser window appears that accesses the running application.
-* To deploy the appB WAR, right-click on the `jboss-inter-app-A` project and choose `Run As` --> `Run on Server`.
+* To deploy the appB WAR, right-click on the `jboss-inter-app-appB` project and choose `Run As` --> `Run on Server`.
 A browser window appears that accesses the running application.

 Debug the Application